Auntie Anne's logo

 NORMAL

-Auntie Anne's provides a robust 85-hour training curriculum designed to prepare two designated franchisee personnel for launch.
-The program includes on-site launch support for operational readiness, with franchisees responsible for travel and living expenses and on-site assistance provided subject to an additional fee.
+Auntie Anne's provides a robust 85-hour training curriculum designed to prepare two staff members for launch through a combination of classroom instruction and on-site training.
+The program includes on-site launch assistance to support operational readiness; franchisees are responsible for travel and lodging, and additional fees apply for on-site support.

 Unit Growth Analysis